ZenFire/gaggled/README.txt

 * CMake 2.6 or later
 * GCC 4.4 or later
-* Boost 1.44
+* Boost 1.42.0 or later
 * ZeroMQ 2.1 with C++ support.
-2.0 does not work with , but will build.
+2.0 does not work, but will build.

 # Concepts / Configuration